Coding4ufn/svmp-user-model/README.md

 # svmp-user-model

-  User Model for SVMP proxy and Web console
+  User Model for SVMP proxy and Web console.
+Mongoose code with some additional helpers.

 ## Example